seanblanchfield/blog/current/_posts/2026-04-28-end-of-the-saaspalooza.md

 By 2022 the party was at fever pitch, and central banks started raising interest rates to fight inflation.
 The music was rudely stopped, and tech valuations crashed.

 It was a double whammy for VCs.
 First, they massive holes were blown through their portfolios as previous investments in unicorns and decacorns were sharply written down.
-Then, nursing that wound, they found they couldn't raise their next funds, as capital flowed back to bonds.
+Then, nursing that hangover, they found they couldn't raise their next funds, as capital flowed back to bonds.

 But then...